fluent-ci-templates/bazel-pipeline/README.md

 ## Programmatic usage

-You can also use this pipeline programmatically:
+You can also use this pipeline programmatically :

 ```ts
 import { test, build } from "https://pkg.fluentci.io/bazel_pipeline@v0.3.0/mod.ts";